Silence

 Absence is also evidence.

-There is no written notice of the ban.
-There is no citation of a rule breached.
-There is no incident report.
-There is no referenced video review.
-There is no witness statement.
-There is no phone call, email, or letter from Playground notifying me of the ban at the time it was placed.
-There is no contemporaneous documentation of any on-site conduct that would justify a property-wide exclusion of a fourteen-year patron.
+No written notice of the ban has been provided to me.
+No citation of a rule breached has been provided to me.
+No incident report, witness statement, video-review note, or rule citation has been provided to me or referenced to me in writing.
+No phone call, email, or letter from Playground notified me of the ban at the time it was placed.
+No contemporaneous documentation of any on-site conduct justifying a property-wide exclusion of a fourteen-year patron has been provided or referenced to me.

 A legitimate exclusion for genuine on-site misconduct would ordinarily leave a trail — at minimum a written notice, a rule citation, a documented incident, or a contemporaneous communication to the excluded patron.
 A venue that wished to defend the exclusion would ordinarily produce at least one of those artifacts in response to the eleven executive-level written requests for a rule citation that I sent over the following two years.
-The absence of all of them, across every form of communication a licensed venue is normally capable of producing, is observable from outside this page.
+The absence of any produced or referenced artifact, across every form of communication a licensed venue is normally capable of producing, is observable from outside this page.

 The only cause-attribution I have ever received from the licensee was read verbatim by a manager on duty as I pressed him for a reason at the point of exclusion: "a note that a Poker Manager Placed the Note."
 That note is the single fragment of documentation Playground has ever offered.

 The note was placed by a poker-room manager.
 The underlying incident was a smoking-room food-service disagreement with a waitress, raised six months earlier, and structurally unrelated to the poker room.
-A poker-room department head has no jurisdictional authority over a smoking-room customer-service matter.
-The six-month gap between the March 2024 incident and the October 5, 2024 ban discovery, the wrong department, and the absence of any documented on-site poker-room incident in the intervening period are all observable on the written record.
+I have not been shown any policy under which a poker-room manager was the final decision-maker for a smoking-room customer-service complaint.
+The six-month gap between the March 2024 incident and the October 5, 2024 ban discovery, the department mismatch, and the absence of any produced or referenced on-site poker-room incident in the intervening period are all observable on the written record.

 What counts, and to whom.